xiaoran007/pyhw/README.md

 ```

 ### Important note about debian 12:
-If you use system pip to install pyhw, you will encounter this problem on debian12 and some related distributions:
+If you use system pip to install pyhw, you will encounter this problem on debian12 and some related distributions (like Ubuntu 24.04):
 ```text
 error: externally-managed-environment